satispay/woocommerce-plugin/readme.txt

 == Changelog ==

 = Unreleased =
-* Added new cron schedule to finalize unhandled payments
+* Added new cron schedule to finalize unhandled payments (All payment timing calculations are made using the UTC time zone)

 = 1.5.2 =
 * Support to latest versions of WordPress and WooCommerce